 The Audit and Compliance Committee of the Board of Trustees will assist the Board in fulfilling its governance and oversight responsibilities for the following activities.

 - The integrity of the University’s annual financial statements.

 - The University’s compliance with legal and regulatory requirements.

-- Oversight and direction of the internal auditing function, any external auditors whom the committee may employ, and engagements with the state auditors.
+- Oversight and direction of the internal audit and institutional compliance functions, any external auditors the Committee may employ, and engagements with the state auditors.